nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 5.4.2 =
+* added: GIF to WebP conversion with API and Easy IO
 * changed: plugin removed from disallowed list on WP Engine!
+* changed: disable Lazy Load auto-scale by defining EIO_LL_AUTOSCALE as false
 * fixed: async functions use of wp_die causes empty errors when wp_cron is run from WP-CLI
 * fixed: big image size filter throws error when other plugins run the filter with fewer than 3 parameters